deusExMac/WebScraper/README.md

 ### web mode

-Web scraper can also be executed and controlled from whithin Web browsers.
+Web scraper can also be executed and controlled from whithin a web application via a Web browsers.
 In order to do this, WebScraper must be executed in Web mode.

 In Web mode the execution of WebScraper can be started, monitored and controlled from within a web application that is integrated with this distribution.
 The application enabling such control is based on Python Flask microframework (https://flask.palletsprojects.com/en/2.3.x/).

-**TODO: add info about install and run scripts in build/ folder**

 #### Installing required libraries
 Make sure that python flask has been installed on your system.
 If in doubt, [run the installation script again](#required-python-modules).

 #### Execute WebScraper in web mode
-To execute WebScraper in web mode, execute ``webApp.py`` via flask in the following way from the command line:
+Execution of WebScraper in Web mode can be done via the ``run`` script (build folder), executing it with the -W argument.
+To execute WebScraper manually in web mode, execute ``webApp.py`` via flask in the following way from the command line:

 ``flask --app webApp.py run ``